 - In Fullmetal Alchemist, Solf J. Kimblee is the evil version of this.
 He may be a Psycho for Hire mass murderer, but he's also a brilliant detective.

-- There's this guy.
+- Batman.
 Yes, he is a top martial artist.
 Yes, he is a great chemist.
 But first, he's the world's greatest detective.

-- There's also this ductile guy.
-He's just as good as the guy mentioned above, if not better, but is often overlooked because he's not a gritty, mean, tragic origin guy, nor has he had several movies and TV shows about him.
+- The ductile detective, Elongated Man.
+He's just as good as Batman, if not better, but is often overlooked because he's not a gritty, mean, tragic origin guy, nor has he had several movies and TV shows about him.

 - And thirdly, there's this faceless guy.
-He's pretty much staight up ace detective and lacks the gadgets and powers of the two above.
+He's a straight up ace detective and lacks the gadgets and powers of the two above.
 He's also been referred to as the world's second greatest detective.

 - Oh and then there's also Tim Drake, who Batman has said will one day surpass him, in addition to being one of two people Ra's al Ghul calls "Detective."
 So some nice recommendations for the position.